vjekoart/fermail/README.md

 You can also use arguments **help** and **check** to see list of all arguments and to check config file.

-Password is stored in base64 inside config.ini file.
+Password is stored in base64 format inside config.ini file.